 - only one of the spouses received the property as a gift; or

-- the rental property was acquired with money from an inheritance, a gift, or money that both spouses had a prior agreement that it would not be considered marital property.
+- The rental property was bought with inheritance money, a gift, or money both spouses agreed would not be marital property.

 Circuit Courts in Maryland will evaluate various aspects when dividing rental property.
 These include the income generated by the property, the length of the marriage, the contributions of each spouse to the property, and the future financial needs of each spouse.